So you think you are a connoisseur of aromatic and delicious coffee? Do you know through which grains are better suited for a french press?

-If you have never brewed coffee in a french press, then this is the best product for your first go because it is all so simple and tastes so good- you just have to pour the coffee into a french press and pour boiling water.
+If you have never brewed coffee in a french press, then this is the best french press coffee brand for your first go because it is all so simple and tastes so good- you just have to pour the coffee into a french press and pour boiling water.

-Have you ever seen coffee beans soaked in butter?
+Have you ever seen best coffee for french press soaked in butter?
 Probably not, right?

-Peet’s by Major Dickason’s delivers a super fresh product with essential oils making the beans shiny.
-The smell of the coffee beans is so vivid and memorable and as you start to grind the coffee for the french press it will really hit you.
+Peet’s by Major Dickason delivers a super fresh product with essential oils making the beans shiny.
+The smell of the best coffee beans is so vivid and memorable and as you start to grind the coffee for the french press it will really hit you.

 A group of coffee-professionals is in charge of monitoring the manufacturing and production process as well as working on new flavors.
 They have a lot of experience in this business, and the company itself has a rich history since it was founded half a century ago in 1966 in Berkeley, California.